Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/references/wpcli.md

 ## Contribute to WP-CLI

-VVV include an utility to install the official dev environment with all the various repo from [https://github.com/wp-cli/wp-cli-dev/](https://github.com/wp-cli/wp-cli-dev/).
+VVV include a utility to install the official dev environment with all the various repositories from [https://github.com/wp-cli/wp-cli-dev/](https://github.com/wp-cli/wp-cli-dev/).
 To use this new instance replace `wp` with `wp-dev`.

-Right now to use this, SSH into the virtual machine using `vagrant ssh`.
+To use this, SSH into the virtual machine with `vagrant ssh`.

 From the WP-CLI dev folder it is possible to run the unit tests of the various commands: